Aseel-Dweedar/taskmaster/README.md

 users optionally can select a file to attach to that task.
 If a user attaches a file to a task, that file uploaded to S3, and associated with that task.

+When the user adds a task, their location retrieved and included as part of the saved Task. the user can choose how specific of a location is saved: city, state, or country.

 ![Add-task](./screenshots/add-task.PNG)

 **Task Detail Page**